ray-project/ray/doc/source/ray-core/ray-generator.rst

 **Use ray.wait**

 You can pass ``ObjectRefGenerator`` as an input to ``ray.wait``.
 The generator is "ready" if a `next item` is available.
-Once a generator is found from a ready list, ``next(gen)`` returns the next object reference immediately without blocking.
-See the example below example for more details.
+Once Ray finds from a ready list, ``next(gen)`` returns the next object reference immediately without blocking.
+See the example below for more details.

 .. literalinclude:: doc_code/streaming_generator.py
     :language: python